tpavlek/tpavlek-me/source/_posts/2017-10-17-i-lost-the-election-it-wasnt-close.blade.md

 For now, I suppose the best thing I can do is simply own it.

-My name is Troy Pavlek, and I'm an unelectable fringe candidate.
+My name is Troy Pavlek, and I was an unelectable fringe candidate in the 2017 municipal election.